 I love everything ginger.
-Ginger beer, ice cream, ale, and most of all biscuits (known as cookies in the U.S.).
+Ginger beer, ginger ice cream, ginger ale, and most of all ginger biscuits (known as cookies in the U.S.).

-For some time, I have been on a quest to find the best ginger cookie recipe; the cookie that makes a nice "snap" when you break it in half.
+For some time, I have been on a quest to find the best biscuit recipe; the cookie that makes a nice "snap" when you break it in half.

-Each recipe came out as a very nice cookie, but always soft and chewy.
-Don't get me wrong, they were still really nice, but my childhood memory was a crunchy ginger cookie.
-Recently, I hit on just the recipe to produce just that.
+Each recipe I tried resulted in a good cookie, but always soft and chewy.
+My childhood memory was a crunchy gingersnap cookie.
+Recently, I hit on the recipe to produce just that.

 Your diet can always start on Monday.